The History of Hoisington

 In the beginning, Monon, meaning "Lady of the Lake," was the railroad station.
 It became the division point because Chivington, Colorado, failed to yield the required water.
 Lake Barton was constructed to provide water for the trains and shops.
 When the changeover from steam to diesel occurred, Lake Barton was converted to a recreational area.

 Monon was established about 1888.
-Meanwhile, a post office had been established a mile and a half south of Monon at Buena Vista in 1879.
+Meanwhile, a post office had been established a mile and a half north of Monon at Buena Vista in 1879.
 The name of the post office was changed to Hoisington, in honor of Andrew Jackson Hoisington , in April, 1887.
 By 1889, the station at Monon was moved to a new rail line which went through Hoisington.

 Hoisington Historical Society